NanfackSteve/Sensors_Deployment_in_LWSN/c_version/README.md

 # This version has parallel and sequential code

-The pupose of this version is to <b>compare the execution time</b> of sequential and parallel code.
+The purpose of this version is to <b>compare the execution time</b> of sequential and parallel code.

 <img src="./resultats_par_vs_seq.png" alt="grapic" width="300" height="280"/>